glanonim/visualization/README.md

 6. Area of forests in this year and country

-Electricity and heat production
+Energy
 (new) #2.
-CO2 emissions from electricity and heat production, total (% of total fuel combustion) by 2014
+CO2 emissions from electricity and heat production, total (% of total fuel combustion) by 2014 (new) #6.
+Total fossil fuels and cement by 2018

-Residential building & commercial and public services (new) #3.
+Residential building & commercial and public services:
+(new) #3.
 CO2 emissions from residential buildings and commercial and public services (% of total fuel combustion)

-Manufacturing industries & construction
+Manufacturing industries & construction:
 (new) #4.
 CO2 emissions from manufacturing industries and construction (% of total fuel combustion)

-Agricultural
+Agricultural:
 (new) #5.
 Agricultural methane emissions (thousand metric tons of CO2 equivalent)